This post may contain affiliate links.

 In addition to the interior makeover, the owners also did some mechanical upgrades, including resealing the roof; even though they didn't have any water damage, they wanted to make sure there wouldn't be a problem in the future.

-Though they’ve loved their time traveling in this motorhome, this growing family needed to upgrade to a larger coach, so they decided to pass on their home on wheels to someone else to enjoy!
+Though they loved their time traveling in this motorhome, this growing family needed to upgrade to a larger coach, so they eventually decided to pass on their home on wheels to a new owner to enjoy!

 For more RV renovation inspiration, check out my RV Renovations & Decor Resource Page!